 "My kids love the Frozen movie so I put a surprise twist on Silly Putty and made it sparkly and blue!
 This stuff can be stored for months" — Louise, 41

-Whether your kids love Frozen, the Hulk, or Spiderman, you can mix up a great toy at home in their favourite colours!
-Cheap and easy to make, this silly putty will entertain them for hours.
-You can involve them in the mixing process too.
+Whether your kids love Frozen, the Hulk, or Spiderman, you can mix up a great toy at home in their favourite colors!
+Cheap and easy to make, this putty will entertain them for hours.
+You can involve them in the mixing process, too.